Plastic-free packaging: Fedrigoni relies on Papkot's French innovation

 Plastic-free barrier coating technology

 Founded in Paris in 2020 by Manuel Milliery, Papkot has developed a patented fiber-based coating that is fully recyclable and biodegradable, offering an alternative to plastic films and biopolymers.
-The coating provides protection against water, grease and dirt or glycerol, free from harmful substances such as PFAS and st suitable for food packaging, disposable cups and special papers.
+This coating provides protection against water, grease and even glycerol, without harmful substances such as PFAS, and is suitable for food packaging, disposable cups and special papers.
 This technology can even be used to create transparent substrates.

 Papkot has already signed manufacturing partnerships in France, the United States and China, for global food and consumer goods brands such as Danone, McDonald's and Mars.